msjithin/monoHiggs_Combine/README.md

 Datacards are created by .cpp files in bin/

 For Zprime baryonic
 `bash run_zpb_full.sh `

 For 2HDMa do
 `bash run_new2hdma.sh`

+Once datacards are created,
+cd to the directory
+then  do ,
+`bash get_limits.sh`